loc12345pro/Hackintosh-Alder-Lake/README.md

 - SMCProcessor.kext **(required)**: Used for monitoring Intel CPU temperature.
 - RadeonSensor.kext (optional): Required to read the GPU temperature and requires Lilu.
 - SMCRadeonGPU.kext (optional): Can be used optionally to export GPU temperature to VirtualSMC for monitoring tools to read and requires VirtualSMC.
+  - **Note:** Repository of RadeonSensor.kext and SMCRadeonGPU.kext is archived.
+Now, [NootInc](https://github.com/ChefKissInc/SMCRadeonSensors) handles the work (SMCRadeonSensors.kext).
+However, SMCRadeonSensors.kext does not work and the temperature is not reported correctly.
+Therefore, in this case, I use RadeonSensor.kext and SMCRadeonGPU.kext.
 - SMCSuperIO.kext **(required)**: Used for monitoring fan speed.
 - WhateverGreen.kext **(required)**: Used for graphics patching, DRM fixes, board ID checks, framebuffer fixes, etc; all GPUs benefit from this kext.
 - AppleALC.kext **(required)**: Used for AppleHDA patching, allowing support for the majority of on-board sound controllers.